These ATMs can decrease the number of patients in clinics but health workers are not helping to achieve that goal.

 In its latest study, Right to Care looked at how convenient and cost-effective its ATMs in Alexandra were compared to other ways South Africa uses to making picking up medication easier for chronic patients: Adherence clubs and fast-tracked clinic lines.

 As part of adherence clubs, stable patients meet outside of clinics and hospitals to collect their medication at places such as community halls, churches and even other patients’ houses.
 Meanwhile, some clinics let long-time patients collect their medication in separate, shorter queues to get patients in and out more quickly.
+These clubs, and new innovations like the ATMs, are just some of the ways that South Africa is hoping to make staying on treatment easier for people living with HIV as part of its national plan.

 On average, ATM users got their medication within 15 minutes as opposed to an average of two hours via adherence clubs.
 Clinic waiting times were almost double that, the Right to Care report says.